ParisNeo/CheatSheets/virtualenv.md

 ## Creating and Activating Virtual Environments with `venv`

+### 0. Installing `venv`

+Before you can create virtual environments with `venv`, make sure you have Python installed on your system.
+Python 3.3 or later comes with `venv` built-in, so you don't need to install anything extra.

+If you don't have Python installed, you can download it from the official Python website: [https://www.python.org/downloads](https://www.python.org/downloads)

 ### 1. Creating a Virtual Environment

 To create a new virtual environment using `venv`, follow these steps: